tejaspant/ECE-661-Computer-Vision/HW10/README.md

 ---
 In this project we perform two tasks.
 In the first task we perform face recognition in the following manner,
-* In the first step we carry out a Principal Component Analysis (PCA) and Linear Discrimi- nant Analysis (LDA) of the images to transform the high-dimensional image data to a low- dimensional manifold
+* In the first step we carry out a Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) of the images to transform the high-dimensional image data to a low- dimensional manifold
 * Next, we use a nearest-neighbor classifier to classify the face data